A farm through the generations

 After selling his household furniture and farm implements he gave notice of his departure in the local newspaper.

-It is not known whether Fong Ming Quong and his family ever returned to New Zealand.
+It is not known whether Fong Ming Quong and his family ever returned to Aotearoa New Zealand.

 Our Farm Today

-In the park today we have 600 sheep, 60 cows and two-full time farmers working the land, plus our hard-working farm dogs!
+In the park today we have 600 sheep, 60 cows and three full-time farmers working the land, plus our hard-working farm dogs!
 In July, during lambing and calving, our animals double in numbers.